A Rydberg Quantum Simulator: Implementation of a single time step

 On the other hand, for the \textit{dissipative dynamics}, we are interested in implementing the jump operator $c_{p}$ (see Eq. \ref{eq:Kitaev_jump_operators}).
 To this purpose, after the mapping $G$, we apply a controlled spin flip onto one of the four system spins,

 with $\Sigma = \exp(i \theta \sigma_i^z)$.
-As desired, the sequence $G^{-1}U_{\rs Z,i}(\theta)G$ leaves the low energy sector $|\lambda,+\rangle$ invariant, while - with a certain probability - it performs a controlled spin flip on the high energy sector $|\lambda,-\rangle$.
-However, once a spin is flipped, the auxiliary qubit remains in the state $|1\rangle_{c}$, and optical pumping from $|1\rangle_{c}$ to $|0\rangle_{c}$ is required to re-initialize the system, guaranteeing that the control qubit again factors out from the system dynamics.
+As desired, the sequence $G^{-1}U_{\rs Z,i}(\theta)G$ leaves the low energy sector $|\lambda,+\rangle$ invariant since these states are mapped onto $\ket{0}_c$ and are therefore unaffected by $U_{\rs Z,i}(\theta)$.
+In contrast - with a certain probability - the sequence performs a controlled spin flip on the states $|\lambda,-\rangle$.
+Once a spin is flipped, the auxiliary qubit remains in the state $|1\rangle_{c}$, and optical pumping from $|1\rangle_{c}$ to $|0\rangle_{c}$ is required to re-initialize the system, guaranteeing that the control qubit again factors out from the system dynamics.
 The optical pumping constitutes the dissipative element in the system and allows one to remove entropy in order to cool the system.
+Note that while optical pumping may lead to heating of the motional degrees of freedom, it is possible to recool the control atom afterwards, e.g., by sideband cooling.
 The two qubit gate $U_{\rs Z,i}(\theta)$ is implemented in close analogy to the many-body Rydberg gate $U_{g}$ previously discussed.
-In one dissipative time step the density matrix $\rho$ of the spin system is changed according to
+For small phases $\theta$ the operator $\Sigma$ can be expanded, and the density matrix $\rho$ of the spin system evolves in one dissipative time step according to the Lindblad form